sneckey0day/Burpsuite-Pro/README.md

 ## Installation Guide for Burp Suite Pro on Windows

 This guide will walk you through the installation of Burp Suite Pro on a Windows system using the provided `Windows_setup.ps1` script.
 The script automates the installation process, including setting up Java JDK and activating Burp Suite Pro.

-### Prerequisites

-Before you begin, ensure you have the following prerequisites in place:

-- A Windows operating system
-- PowerShell installed
-- Internet connectivity to download necessary files

 ### Installation Steps